Helping councils monitor affordable housing in their local communities

 What we did

 The combination of Southwark’s knowledge of the local area and housing system, and dxw’s experience in building user-centred services, meant a working prototype was operating in 10 weeks.
-The planning department and a multidisciplinary team from dxw worked together to build the prototype based on research with real users.
+The planning department and a multidisciplinary team from dxw worked together to build the prototype based on research with different users.

 Traditionally there’s been a disjoint between planning and the management of housing.
 Planning is a legal process which specifies an area of land but without addresses for new homes.
-To manage homes that have been built, you need to know their addresses.
+To manage homes that have been built, you need to know their address.

 The wider impact